 With a supporting budget of £1.5m split into two phases looking at feasibility and then prototype development, the aim of this project is to assess and develop, novel Adaptive Autonomous Ocean Sampling Network (AAOSN) management systems capable of coordinating a suite of marine autonomous systems.

 The need to collect more data from the marine environment means that Marine Autonomous Systems need to be at sea for longer, requiring more power.
 Steatite Ltd, OXIS Energy Ltd, MSubs Ltd and the NOC are collaborating to develop a solution to this problem.
 As part of this Steatite Ltd led project, the NOC will be sharing expertise on providing power to AUVs at depth.

 In Development – Command-and-Control (C2)

-C2 will enhance both the command and control of the Marine Autonomous Systems (MAS) fleet operated by NOC in addition to automating the processing and archiving of the near real-time data acquired by the vehicles within the National Marine Equipment Pool and, the new MAS platforms developed through Oceanids.
+The Command and Control (C2) project will simplify the operation of the Marine Autonomous Systems (MAS) fleet operated by the NOC, and will automate the processing and archiving of the near real-time data acquired by the vehicles within the National Marine Equipment Pool and, the new MAS platforms being developed through Oceanids.